AntaresSimulatorTeam/Antares_Simulator/docs/developer-guide/6-Contributing.md

 In general, [Google's coding standard](https://google.github.io/styleguide/cppguide.html) is used, and we strongly encourage to read it.

+You can find all the steps needed to build & install Antares Simulator in the [documentation website](https://antares-simulator.readthedocs.io/) or [its sources](docs/developer-guide/0-Introduction.md).

 Below are our specific (but not all!) exceptions to the Google's coding standard:

 - All C++ code should conform to the C++20 standard.
-- We use `.cpp` and `.hpp` files, not `.cc` and `.h` (`.c` and `.h` are used for C code), in UTF-8 encoding.
+- We use `.cpp` files, not `.cc` and `.h` for headers, in UTF-8 encoding.
-- File names are lowercase with underscores, like `file_reader.cpp`.
+- For new files we use CamelCase, like `FileReader.cpp`.
 - We use `#pragma once` instead of the `#define` Guard in header files.
 - Includes are sorted and grouped by directory, there should be newlines between different directories.
-- Order of directories in includes: "current_dir/current_file.hpp", includes from other dirs sorted by dependencies (e.g. indexer, then coding, then base), "defines.hpp", C++ standard library headers, boost headers, 3party.
+- Order of directories in includes: "current_dir/current_file.h", includes from other dirs sorted by dependencies (e.g. indexer, then coding, then base), "defines.h", C++ standard library headers, boost headers.
 - We ARE using C++ exceptions.
 Feel free to define your own exceptions, derived from `std::exception` or any child class.
 - We are using all features of C++17 and C++20
 - We try to limit the usage of boost libraries which require linking (and prefer C++20 types over their boost counterparts).